What is GST return filing?

 - Advances received during the month for which invoices are not raised, details of advances adjusted against the invoice for which receipt of advance is already furnished in previous periods.

-Other important points which are relevant to GSTR-1 returns filing
+Other important points that are relevant to GSTR-1 returns filing

 - Invoice-wise details of B2B supplies can be uploaded during any time of the tax period and up to the time of filing the return.